 What happens if my earnings reach my maximum award?

 It is yours and your supervisor’s responsibility to monitor your FWS usage and ensuring that you do not earn more than your FWS award total.
-If you reach the maximum award your employer has the option of either switching you to their departmental budget or ending your assignment altogether.
+If you reach the maximum award your employer has the option of either switching you to their departmental OPS account or ending your employment altogether.

 How will I be paid?

-Individual departments hire FWS students, but the Student Financial Assistance (SFA) office sets the award and hourly wage.
+Individual departments hire FWS students, using the salary chart below as a guide.
 Once the employer receives a copy of the student’s Class Schedule, a work schedule can be determined by the student and the employer.
-Timesheets are maintained and submitted through the employer biweekly.
+Logging your Time on Workday is done daily.
 Students receive a paycheck for hours worked every two weeks.

-Below are the updated Federal Work Study Salary Rates beginning the Spring 2017 term which starts on 12/30/16.
+Below are the updated Federal Work Study Salary Rates beginning 10/01/23.

 Student Financial Aid determines the salaries based on the job descriptions that departments submit.

-- Students may view their earnings statement and payroll information on the myUCF website.
+- Students may view their earnings statement and payroll information on Workday.

 - When transferring from one FWS job to the next, your employer has the right to set your pay rate at the previous rate or at the starting salary for the new position (whether it is at a higher or lower rate of pay).
 Community Service salaries do not transfer to regular FWS jobs.